gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 = Additional features available in Permalink Manager Pro =

-The free version covers all of the necessary functions, while the premium version adds a few handy functionalities that can improve the process of adjusting WordPress permalinks.
+The free version covers all the necessary functions, while the premium version adds a few handy functionalities that can improve the process of adjusting WordPress permalinks.

 Click here for additional information and to purchase <a href="https://permalinkmanager.pro?utm_source=wordpress">Permalink Manager Pro</a>.